horrormyth/bocadillo/docs/how-to/middleware.md

 ## Regular middleware

 Regular middleware (or just *middleware*) is the standard, higher-level API for middleware in Bocadillo.
-They provide two hooks, namely `before_dispatch()` and `after_dispatch()`, that are called respectively before and after a request is dispatched and a response is obtained.
+They provide two async hooks, namely `before_dispatch()` and `after_dispatch()`, that are called respectively before and after a request is dispatched and a response is obtained.

 To write a middleware, create a subclass of `bocadillo.Middleware` and implement `.before_dispatch()` and `.after_dispatch()` as seems fit.